 Do you want to make your apartment pop without busting your budget?
 With a bit of creativity and planning, you can stun guests with your unique design.
-You can transform even the most modest home cheaply if you know where to look.
+There are tons of cheap ways to decorate your apartment and transform even the most modest home if you know where to look.
 Alternatively, if you make purchases without forethought, your renovation can easily cost thousands of dollars — and who wants to spend that?

 Keep reading to discover seven cheap ways to decorate your apartment without compromising on style.